llvm-hs/llvm-hs-pretty/README.md

 Usage
 -----

-There is a single function ``ppllvm`` that maps a LLVM.AST.Module to a String.
+There is a single function ``ppllvm`` that maps a LLVM.AST.Module to a Text.

 ```haskell
 import LLVM.AST